openvmp/partcad/README.md

 # Initialize a package with the default dependency on public PartCAD repository
 pc init

-# Show one of available parts in 'OCP CAD Viewer'
+# Show the part in 'OCP CAD Viewer'
 pc show fastener/screw-buttonhead standard-metric-cqwarehouse
 ```